kz9/ctf-writeups/2013-asis-ctf/rookie-agent.md

     htm:  G    5a3:  Y    ipu:  Q    nzs:  H
     b4:   Z

-(This is actually resorted from our original table, and the Unicode is a side effect of inter team trolling)
+(This is actually our original table that we produced, and the Unicode is a side effect of team member trolling)

 We get this text (with the special characters replaced and newlines added for reading cleanliness, this is 272 characters).